Scalable and deterministic Greenberger-Horne-Zeilinger state generation via graph states-assisted measurements: Scalable growth via repeated two-qubit measurements

-Note also that one may, in fact, choose to work with either of the states $\ket{\Phi_{(1)}^{(k)}}$, $k=0,1$, after the first round of two-qubit measurement, which would lead to a tree of $2^r$ paths leading to $2^r$ possible post-measured states after the completion of $r$ rounds of measurement, and one can identify them as the $2^{N-1}$ post-measured states corresponding to the $N$-qubit joint measurement when $r=N-1$.
-Further, each of these states are connected by local unitary operations of the form $U_A\otimes U_B$.
+\textbf{Note 2.} It is important to mention here that the $2^r$ possible post-measured states can be identified as the $2^{N-1}$ post-measured states corresponding to the $N$-qubit joint measurement when $r=N-1$, while it is easy to see from Proposition 1 that each of these $2^r$ states are connected to each other by local unitary operations of the form $U_A\otimes U_B$, thereby having the same bipartite entanglement over the partition $A:B$.